HeapSpace/website/content/_index.en.md

 {{% flex-column %}}
 ### [Tehnološki doručak](https://tehnoloskidorucak.io)
 {{% /flex-column %}}
-{{% flex-column-2 %}}Serie of events promoting local entrepreneurship.
+{{% flex-column-2 %}}Series of events promoting local entrepreneurship.
 Exchange of entrepreneurial ideas alongside with morning coffee and croissants in six cities in the region.{{% /flex-column-2 %}}
 {{< /flex >}}

 {{< flex >}}